148 National Dishes around the world

 This article is an attempt to learn about national dishes from around the world.
 Since it isn’t possible to include every national dish from around the world this list of 149 are some of the most common along with the most unusual.

-- 148 National Dishes of countries around the world
+- 148 National Dishes around the world

 - 149 national dishes to try